hkwi/gopenflow/ofp4_str_exp.md

 Special rules
 -------------
-Flow rules that have stratosphere experimenter match with `OXM_OF_IN_PORT` will try to hook enable 802.11 management frame capture.
-In this case, the application have the responsibility of handling those captured management frames, and sending response frames if required.
+Flow rules that have both `STROXM_BASIC_DOT11_ACTION_CATEGORY` and `OXM_OF_IN_PORT` will try to enable 802.11 management frame capture.
+In this case, depending on the port type, the application might be responsibile for handling those captured management frames, and sending response frames if required.

 STRATOS_OXM_FIELD_RADIOTAP